 Q: If a student wants to petition for a retroactive late drop, is not knowing how late drop process works an appropriate reason to petition?

-A: No. The Senate Subcommittee on Academic Standards knows that information about late dropping courses and other student related information is provided for all students in a number of ways throughout the semester/session/term.
+A: No. The Senate Subcommittee on Undergraduate Petition Review knows that information about late dropping courses and other student related information is provided for all students in a number of ways throughout the semester/session/term.
 Students are expected to take responsibility for knowing about policies and procedures that affect them.

 Q: If I have specific questions about student petitions that have not been answered, who can I talk with about them?